‘Brace’ yourself—this patient guide is a long one.

 How they work:

-For example, depending on your unique treatment needs, you might start your orthodontic treatment in braces, but then finish it up with custom-fitted clear aligners.
+For instance, you may begin your orthodontic treatment with braces and then switch to clear aligners tailored to your needs.
 Or you might need to wear braces on your lower teeth while wearing a clear aligner on your upper teeth.

 Average treatment cost: